MLFBG/MachineLearningInFinance/README.md

 ## Prerequisites
-* Basic knowledge in probabilities and calculus
+* Basic knowledge in probability theory and calculus.
-* Proficiency in some programming language, preferably Python
+* Proficiency in some programming language, preferably Python.

 ## Syllabus